-To create an sObject, you need to declare a variable and assign it to an sObject instance.
+To create an sObject, you need to declare a variable and assign an sObject instance to it.
 The data type of the variable is the sObject type.

-The following example creates an sObject variable of type Account and assigns it to a new account with the name Acme.
+The following example creates an sObject of type Account with the name Acme and assigns it to the

 Account acct = new Account(Name='Acme');